ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.14 =
+* Added submitter name, submitter e-mail and link visits to Export All Links functionality
+* Added ability to import these 3 new fields

 = 6.1.13 =
 * Add support for list of category slugs in shortcode parameters
 * Additional fix for empty sub-categories not appearing correctly in [link-library-cats] shortcode